tomyRomero/tomyRomero/README.md

 This is the source code for my personal portfolio website.
 It showcases my projects, skills, and provides information about me.

 # Intro
 Greetings!
 I'm Tomy Romero, a 24-year-old professional equipped with a Bachelor's Degree in Computer Science from the University of the Virgin Islands.
 Where I acquired a 3.11 GPA and beyond the classroom, I actively engage with my community.
 I had the privilege of serving as the Junior Senator for the Student Government Association, contributing to positive change and fostering a thriving campus environment.
-Additionally, I held the role of Public Relations Officer for Rotaract UVI, where I honed my leadership and communication skills.

 During my academic journey, I enthusiastically participated in various research opportunities, collaborating with esteemed professors to explore and contribute to topics in the field of computer science.
 In recognition of the evolving technological landscape, I obtained certification in Cloud Foundations from Amazon Web Services, solidifying my proficiency in cloud computing.